geniusnhu/ds-masterpiece-hugo/content/post/2020-01-17-quick-deep-dive-at-data-scientist-skill-set/index.md

 As the big survey focusing on the Data science / Machine Learning areas, it appeared as a great source for me to gain valuable information.

-Beside understanding which typical skills requiring to advance in the Data Science field, I want to turn the dataset into a Salary prediction model and I will update on that in upcoming days.
+Beside understanding which typical skills requiring to advance in the Data Science field, I want to tbuild a model to predict the salary range and I will update on that in upcoming days.